mobilecoinfoundation/cookiecutters/rust-workspace/README.md

 ### crate\_name

-The name of the initial crate available in the worksapce.
+The name of the initial crate available in the workspace.
 This should be the full name.
 It will be used unmodified as the name in the Cargo.toml.

 ### crate\_namespace\_prefix